 Turkey came up on the losing end in World War I which led many nations which were under the Ottoman rule to become free.
 Arab territories which were under them were given to Britain and France.

 Turkey became a republic country and the new government abolished the institution of the Caliph.
 Education was taken out of the hands of religious leaders and religion was separated from the state.
 This revolution became an inspiration for the movement of freedom in Asia and it also promoted the ideas of social reform and modernization.

 A revolution started in China in 1911 which resulted in the establishment of democracy but the power was passed among corrupt governors which were known as Warlords.
 The Nationalist movement in China aimed to overthrow foreign domination and unification of China by ending the rule of these warlords.

 Japan attacked China to overtake the whole country in the 1930s.
 Both the communist and Kuomintang parties decided to work together to defeat Japan.
 Although, Communists emerged as the leading player in resisting the Japanese invasion.
 It established its supremacy in China and at the end of World War II came out victorious.

 Nationalist Movement in Africa

 Political and National consciousness also woke up in Africa during this period.
-In 1920s and 30s, people became associated with politics but it was only after the Second World War end, national independence gained momentum in Africa.
+In the 1920s and 30s, people became associated with politics but it was only after the Second World War end, national independence gained momentum in Africa.

 The Pan African congresses also played a major role in the growth of national consciousness.
-It asserted the identity, unity of the African people and independence of Africa.
-The people of Ethiopia fought heroically against the Italian invasion in 1935-36 which also served as an inspiration for people of Africa.
+It asserted the identity, unity of the African people, and independence of Africa.
+The people of Ethiopia fought heroically against the Italian invasion in 1935-36 which also served as an inspiration for the people of Africa.

-The emergence of struggle for freedom in Asia and Africa and awakening of national consciousness were important factors in the making of the modern world.
+The emergence of the struggle for freedom in Asia and Africa and the awakening of national consciousness were important factors in the making of the modern world.
 While people of these continents were pressing for independence, Europe was getting ready for the next World War.